Not all Instagram followers are created equal.

 Watch Your Engagement

 Remember, the main goal of growing Instagram followers is to increase interest and engagement with your brand and your content.
-If you’re buying active followers, you should also see an increase in your engagement alongside your follower growth.
+If you’re buying real, active followers, you should also see an increase in your engagement alongside your follower growth.

-Buying followers isn’t simply a number, it’s a strategy for long-term success via Instagram.
+Buying real followers isn’t simply a number, it’s a strategy for long-term success via Instagram.
 Think of your growth service as an extension of your business and a strategy for your success.

-If you don’t see any increase in your engagement at all, contact your growth service or check the followers that you’ve seen added.
+If you don’t see an increase in your engagement at all, contact your growth service or check the followers that you’ve seen added.
 You should look into the reason why your new followers aren’t engaging.

 It’s not immediately to say that they’re fake followers– maybe you need to adjust your content or captions for better engagement.
 But you should still take a look just to be sure before you start altering your content.